 Guadalupe Mountains Scenic Byway and Sitting Bull Falls

 In 2018, travel site Expedia published a list of 21 of the most scenic cities in the Southwest.
-Carlsbad landed atwater falls at sitting bull falls in Carlsbad number one, thanks in part to the numerous recreational opportunities in the area, from Carlsbad Caverns to the nearby Guadalupe Mountains and locations discussed below.
+Carlsbad landed at number one, thanks in part to the numerous recreational opportunities in the area, from Carlsbad Caverns to the nearby Guadalupe Mountains and locations discussed below.
 If you want to take a desert driving tour with an unexpected treat midway, do the Guadalupe Mountains Scenic Byway.
 After a drive through the desert, you’ll be able to take a short walk to a waterfall and swimming hole: Sitting Bull Falls in the Lincoln National Forest.
 Two falls drop water into pools, one of which is available for cooling off on a summer day.
 The more adventurous can take a hike to the top of the bluff and look down upon the falls and out over the area, or hike one of the many other trails.
 The byway is accessed south of Carlsbad at Dark Canyon Road (look for the signs that say Dog Canyon if coming from the south) or north of town at Highway 137.
 There is a $5 entry fee at Sitting Bull Falls.

 Six Mile Dam